Foote war memorial sanctuary volunteers

-Ten years ago Jim and another volunteer, Tom Crerar, attempted to grow the plant from seed sourcing the seed from a few remaining plants found at the Foote Sanctuary.
+10 years ago Jim and another volunteer, Tom Crerar, attempted to grow the plant from seed sourcing the seed from a few remaining plants found at the Foote sanctuary.
 Unfortunately only a few seeds germinated and they were hoping for a higher success rate.

 To increase their success rate they partnered with Griffith University to propagate the plant by tissue culture in the universities lab.
 This method had great results and although it was a slow process, most of the samples they tried worked.

-Four years ago, Mother Nature created the perfect site conditions for the orchids when a big tree fell over in a swampy area, creating the ideal dappled light.
+4 years ago, mother nature created the perfect site conditions for the orchids when a big tree fell over in a swampy area, creating the ideal dappled light.
 Jim and Tom saw this as the perfect opportunity to plant the orchids that they had worked so hard to propagate.
 They planted 100 orchids and today they are absolutely thriving, beautiful flowering orchids.